Happy Friday, everyone!

 - In a large bowl, whisk the flours, sugar, baking powder, salt and cinnamon.

-- Stir in the almond milk, melted coconut oil, vanilla, yeast mix and orange zest.
+- Stir in the almond milk, melted coconut oil, vanilla, yeast mixture, and orange zest.
 Mix until combined (the dough should be fairly stiff).

 - Spoon the batter into a 9-inch cake pan that has been greased and floured.
 Arrange plums atop batter.
 If desired, sprinkle with a bit more sugar.